CiscoDevNet/terraform-provider-aci/docs/resources/netflow_exporter_policy.md

 * `parent_dn` - (string) The distinguished name (DN) of the parent object, possible resources:
   - [aci_tenant](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/tenant) ([fvTenant](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvTenant/overview))
-  - The distinquised name (DN) of classes below can be used but currently there is no available resource for it:
+  - The distinguished name (DN) of classes below can be used but currently there is no available resource for it:
     - [infraInfra](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/infraInfra/overview)

 * `name` (name) - (string) The name of the Netflow Exporter Policy object.